bvibber/hdrfix/readme.md

 # hdrfix - a tool for mapping HDR screenshots to SDR

-This is a tool I wrote for my personal usage dealing with HDR (high dynamic range) screenshots of Microsoft Flight Simulator, as taken with Nvidia's GeForce Experience game overlay capture utility which saves a JPEG XR which should contain full 10-bit range, and an 8-bit-per-channel PNG with lower resolution information, but still encoded in BT.2100 color space.
+This is a tool I wrote for my personal usage dealing with HDR (high dynamic range) screenshots of Microsoft Flight Simulator, as taken with Nvidia's GeForce Experience game overlay capture utility which saves a JPEG XR in 32-bit float precision scRGB, and an 8-bit-per-channel PNG with lower resolution information, but encoded with BT.2100 color space and transfer function.

-Output files as regular SDR (standard dynamic range) PNGs in bog-standard sRGB colorspace.
+Outputs files as regular SDR (standard dynamic range) PNGs in bog-standard sRGB colorspace.
 There are a few parameters for adjusting the conversion.

+JPEG XR conversion is done by wrapping Microsoft's libjpegxr C library; currently it is bundled with the main source but will be broken out to a crate for separate reuse.

 # Author, repo, etc

 * Brion Vibber `<brion @ pobox.com>`
 * https://github.com/brion/hdrfix
-* license: MIT
+* license: MIT (wrapper and conversion code), BSD (jpegxr library)

 # Dependencies